 Many will find that a silly idea, religious candy for the weak and insecure.
-Those simple minded ones who simply cannot face the facts; who do not have the strength and the courage to endure.
+Those simple minded ones who simply cannot face the facts and who do not have the strength to endure.

 But I wonder if they have ever considered what the dying of death will mean.
-On that day when the Lord will destroy this enemy and death no longer will reign as a cruel king?
+When the Lord will destroy this viscous enemy and death no longer will reign as a cruel king?

 If all I believed about dying is that when you are dead you are just gone; that we are like the wood consumed in a raging fire.
 Then this tragedy would very quickly leave me not wanting to go on.
 But I rest and walk with information that is infinitely higher.

 Armed with a knowledge far more certain than the seeing of a past sunrise, I know the day will come when I will once again look into your living beautiful eyes.
 And when that happens it will mean that I have come to where you are now.
 I will see all the answers to my very large list of when’s and why’s and how’s.

 It has been a few days since I put my hand on your casket at the grave.
 And said good bye to you and to seeing you again in this life.
 Though the sadness is here and the loss is real a greater living truth is shining through.
 I turn to Him now to help me with how I feel.